 Inveraray Hostel, Dalmally Road, Inveraray, Argyll, PA32 8XD

 The historic town of Inveraray, on the western shore of Loch Fyne is a superb location for exploring Scotland’s Southern Highlands and Islands.
 Inverarary Hostel is perfect for independent holidaymakers who cherish an opportunity to socialise with other guests.
 The communal spaces and affable staff promote a convivial, cooperative atmosphere where travellers from many different backgrounds have a chance to meet, exchange stories, and relax in an informal environment.
 There are 10 rooms with a total of 21 beds (maximum guest capacity 22) in rooms of 4 beds, 3 beds, 2 beds, doubles and singles.
 Inverarary Hostel has a well-equipped kitchen, dining area and wee lounge, and a lovely garden with picnic tables, continental breakfast, day-time access & towel hire.
 Inveraray is less than an hour and a half’s drive from Glasgow airport and boasts a fine range of shops, pubs and eateries, as well as a magnificent 18th century castle in wooded grounds.
 There’s woodland walks where you might spot red squirrels and roe deer, and, not too far away, are mountains.
-Access points for Munros in the Arrochar Alps, Glencoe and the Trossachs can be easily reached by car.This accommodation is featured on our map of Mull, Arran and West Coast of Scotland and here is its own website.
+Access points for Munros in the Arrochar Alps, Glencoe and the Trossachs can be easily reached by car.This accommodation is featured on our map of The Trossachs and Lochaber and here is its own website.

 or call Dawn or Ruben on